tofutree23/stylo/README.md

 ## i18n

-English, German, Spanish and Dutch are currently supported.
+English, German, Spanish, Dutch and Korean are currently supported.
 More translations are also welcomed!

 ### Contributions